kubernetes/ingress-nginx/docs/deploy/index.md

     For extended notes regarding deployments on bare-metal, see [Bare-metal considerations](./baremetal.md).

 ### Verify installation

+!!! info
+    In minikube the ingress addon is installed in the namespace **kube-system** instead of ingress-nginx

 To check if the ingress controller pods have started, run the following command: